Diana Lynn

 Diana Marie Lynn (born Dolores Eartha Loehr, July 5, 1926 – December 18, 1971) was an American actress.
+She built her career by starring in Paramount Pictures films and various television series during the 1940s and 1950s.
+Two stars on the Hollywood Walk of Fame are dedicated to her name.

 Early years

 Lynn was born in Los Angeles, California.
 Her father, Louis Loehr, was an oil supply executive, and her mother, Martha Loehr, was a concert pianist.
 Lynn was considered a child prodigy.
 She began taking piano lessons at age 4, and by the age of 12 was playing with the Los Angeles Junior Symphony Orchestra.